Spanish Water Dog: History

+The Perro de Agua Español was recognised by the Real Sociedad Canina de España, the Spanish kennel club, in 1975; it was definitively accepted by the Fédération Cynologique Internationale in 1999; and was recognised in Spanish law by Royal Decree in 2001.

+Characteristics

-The SWD is a medium size, athletic, robust dog that is slightly longer than tall.
+The Perro de Agua is a medium-sized, athletic, robust dog that is slightly longer than tall.
 Approximately half are born with natural bobbed (short) tails.
 Long tailed dogs are usually docked in the US, but undocked tails are not a fault in conformation showing if the dog was bred in a non-docking country.

 The head should be strong and carried with elegance.
 The skull is flat and the top is parallel with the top of the muzzle.
 The nose, eye-rims and paw pads are the same colour as the darkest part of the coat or darker.
 The eyes are expressive and set fairly wide apart.
 They should be hazel, chestnut or dark brown in colour, depending on the coat colour.
 The ears are set at medium height on the skull, and are triangular.

-Coat and colour

 It has a distinctive curly coat which is woolly in texture and may form cords when long.
 The coat should not be clipped or groomed for aesthetic purposes.
 Instead, it should look entirely natural, as though it is not groomed at all.
 It should never be trimmed, but sheared down at least once a year.
 SWD puppies are always born with curly hair.